Updated: 16th February 2021

 Please note: Ligustrum vulgare is considered an invasive species in

 Firethorn - Pyracantha - gets covered in bees, and the gorgeous berries are adored by birds.
 Thorny, so it’s a good barrier shrub if you are concerned about security.
 Can tolerate some shade.

-Charmer' or Pyracantha 'Orange Glow' - but there are others available, also enjoyed
+Try Pyracantha rogersiana, Pyracantha atalantioides, Pyracantha 'Golden Charmer' or Pyracantha 'Orange Glow' - but there are other bee-friendly varieties are available.

 White flowers in spring, and very valuable source of food when foraging opportunities are otherwise limited.
 A good, thorny hedge.

 A wonderful shrub for a cottage garden.
-The flowers of 'brocklebankii' provide food for bees in spring.
+The flowers of 'Brocklebankii' provide food for bees in spring.

 Other varieties to consider are Koja, King Edward VII, Pulborough Scarlet or 'Tydeman's White', which has paler pink flowers, or 'White Icicle - Ubric' which is creamy white, and is also attractive for bees.

-Not all roses are beneficial for bees, but they certainly like wild roses, and rosa rugosa.
+Not all roses are beneficial for bees, but they certainly like wild roses, and Rosa rugosa and a number of others.
 Rosa rugosa is simply one of my favourite of all flowering shrubs for bees.

 Various pink flowered varieties are widely available and attractive to bees.
-We have this shrub (variety – ‘Magic Carpet’ in our front border, and it gets covered in bees and hoverflies of all types for about a couple of weeks or so in mid-summer.
+We have the variety – ‘Magic Carpet’ in our front garden border, and it gets covered in bees and hoverflies for a couple of weeks or so in mid-summer.

-COPYRIGHT 2010 - 2017: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET